biggybass/acoustics-and-psychoacoustics/topics/lecture1.md

 - Propagation
 - Longitudinal and Transverse waves
 - Attenuation
+Note:
+Sound is covered

+When particles in a medium move closer together, rarefaction is the opposite

-Note: Velocity speed in a direction, m/s ->
+Velocity speed in a direction, m/s ->

+To move through or cause to move through

+Directions of movement of a waveform within a medium

+Loss of energy